Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub/README.md

 # Azure Web PubSub service client library for JavaScript

 [Azure Web PubSub service](https://aka.ms/awps/doc) is an Azure-managed service that helps developers easily build web applications with real-time features and publish-subscribe pattern.
-Any scenario that requires real-time publish-subscribe messaging between server and clients or among clients, can use Azure Web PubSub service.
-Traditional real-time features that often require polling from server or submitting HTTP requests, can also use Azure Web PubSub service.
+Any scenario that requires real-time publish-subscribe messaging between server and clients or among clients can use Azure Web PubSub service.
+Traditional real-time features that often require polling from server or submitting HTTP requests can also use Azure Web PubSub service.

 Use the library to: